 Once you have composer installed globally on your operating system run following commands:

-# install laravel installer composer global require laravel/installer # run following commands to install laravel installer # globally on your macOS or linux sudo nano /etc/paths # add following line and save the editor and exit MacOS or Linux only $HOME/.composer/vendor/bin # close the terminal and re-open and run following command laravel new projectName # if some reason above command does not work try this $HOME/.composer/vendor/bin/laravel new projectName
+# install laravel installer composer global require laravel/installer # once composer installs laravel dependency you need # to make sure you are able to run laravel command # let's add laravel to our path variable sudo nano ~/.bash_profile # add following line to your open file for linux users export PATH=$HOME/.config/composer/vendor/bin:$PATH # for mac user add following line $HOME/.composer/vendor/bin # save the changes and source the file sudo source ~/.bash_profile # close the terminal and re-open and run following command laravel new projectName # if some reason above command does not work try this $HOME/.composer/vendor/bin/laravel new projectName

 Alternatively, you may also install Laravel by issuing the Composer

 composer create-project --prefer-dist laravel/laravel projectName

 Running freshly install laravel project

 Let's run our first laravel project using artisan command:

 # change directory to laravel root folder cd ProjectName # run following command to run local php server php artisan serve

 Install and Run laravel using Docker and Sail